Allocation of Work and Transfer between Teams

 - Moving to dedicated teams builds on standards of good practice in the delivery of effective and efficient services for children, young people and their families.
 Assessments of all children, young people and their families should be undertaken in a timely way and be evidence based.
 All children and young people receiving a service should have a clear plan subject to their status i.e. Child in Need, child subject to a child protection plan or a cared for child;

 - Until a child is formally transferred via ICS then the team still noted as responsible must ensure that all statutory requirements are met.
-Meeting children's needs and keeping them safe must not get lost when transferring between teams.
+Meeting children's needs and keeping them safe must not get overlooked when transferring between teams.
 The protocol must be used flexibly and with discretion between teams in order to provide high quality services for children and their families.
 This will involve professional judgement, assessment, cooperation and effective communication between managers and the teams they manage.

-All potential concerns about the immediate safety of a child will be assessed on the day generally within 3 hours and will be sent to the relevant district Support and Protection Team to undertake an urgent assessment and initiate a Strategy Discussion where necessary.
+All potential concerns about the immediate safety of a child will be assessed on the day generally within 3 hours and will be sent to the relevant district Support and Protect Team to undertake an urgent assessment and initiate a Strategy Discussion where necessary.

-- No further action needed;
+- No further action assessed as needed;

 - Information and advice given;